BitCANN/bitcann-contracts/README.md

 import { BitCANNArtifacts } from '@bitcann/contracts';

 // Access contract artifacts
-const { Registry, Auction, Domain } = BitCANNArtifacts;
+const { Registry, Auction, Name } = BitCANNArtifacts;
 ```

 ---

 # Documentation

-BitCANN - **Bitcoin Cash for Assigned Names and Numbers** – is a decentralized domain name and identity system built on the Bitcoin Cash Blockchain.
+BitCANN - **Bitcoin Cash for Assigned Names and Numbers** – is a decentralized name and identity system built on the Bitcoin Cash Blockchain.

-- Decentralized Domain Names like `.sat` and `.bch` and more.
+- Decentralized Names like `.sat` and `.bch` and more.
-- Add Records, RPA Pay Codes, Add Currency Addresses, Text Records, Custom Records, Social, Email, and more.
+- Add Records, RPA Pay Codes, Currency Addresses, Text Records, Custom Records, Social, Email, and more.
 - No Renewals or Expiry*
-- NFT Domain ownership, enabling secondary market trading.
+- NFT ownership, enabling secondary market trading
 - Easy lookups
 - Sign-In using your Identity
 - Plugin for other contract systems
 - Earn by protecting the system by:
    - Burning illegal registration attempts
    - Identifying and burning registration conflicts
-   - Proving domain violations
+   - Proving name violations

 ## Table of Contents
 1. [Contracts](#contracts)